Louexes/Louexes.github.io/_portfolio/portfoilo-2.md

 $$\big(Y_1,\ldots,Y_{n+1}\big)\stackrel{d}{=} \big(Y_{\sigma(1)},\ldots,Y_{\sigma(n+1)}\big), \;\text{for all permutations } \sigma$$

 This is important for upholding the realiability of prediction intervals as the sequence in which data is observed is irrelevant.
-Exchangeability also means that CP generalizes well to new data, which is something we always welcome in the world of ML!
+Exchangeability also means that CP generalizes well to new data, which is important for evaluating test data sets.

 ### Applications to Regression Models
 <hr style="border:2px solid gray">